Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Preheat your oven to 425 degrees.
-Spray a 8 by 8 inch baking dish with cooking spray.
+• Preheat your oven to 425 degrees Fahrenheit.
+Spray an eight by eight inch baking dish (or a 2 quart baking dish) with cooking spray.

-• After peeling and slicing your potatoes put them in a large bowl and cover with chicken stock and heavy cream so they don’t brown as you prepare the rest of the recipe.
+• After peeling and slicing your potatoes put them in a large bowl and cover with chicken broth and heavy cream so they don't brown as you prepare the rest of the recipe.

-• Over medium heat in a large dutch oven, melt the butter.
-Add in the onion and cook until translucent, 5 to 7 minutes.
+• Over medium heat in a large Dutch oven, melt the butter.
+Add in the onion and cook until translucent, five to seven minutes.
 Add in the garlic powder, salt, thyme, and black pepper.

-• Add the potatoes, cream, and stock to the dutch oven and bring to a simmer.
+• Add the potatoes, cream, and broth to the Dutch oven and bring to a simmer.
 Cover and cook for 10 minutes or until the potatoes are tender and can be sliced with a paring knife with little resistance.
-Stir in the ham and 1 cup of the cheddar cheese.
+Stir in the ham and one cup of the cheddar cheese.

 • Transfer the potato mixture to the baking dish and smooth into an even layer.
 Top with the remaining cheddar cheese and bake for 10 to 15 minutes.